OGSarah/Culinary-Catalog/README.md

 ### Focus Areas:
 1. Core Data Integration:
-I focused on getting the Core Data setup right (CoreDataController, RecipeDataRepository).
+I focused on getting the Core Data setup right.

 2. SwiftUI Implementation

 3. Networking and Data Flow:
-I put a lot of effort into designing a solid network layer with NetworkManager and making sure to cache the data using CoreData.
+I put a lot of effort into designing a solid network layer with NetworkManager.

 4. Error Handling:
 I made sure to handle errors well (NetworkError, error handling in view models) because I wanted the app to be robust.
 I made sure to test various network conditions using the Network Link Conditioner in Xcode.